ltgcgo/domain-db/README.md

 ## Purpose of this project

-Make your V2Ray instance a powerful adblocker.
+Make your V2Ray instance a powerful adblocker, either on servers or on clients.

 ## Download links